 A: Moesif looks at both current and historical data when deciding to send alerts.
 If you deployed a new endpoint, there may not be enough historical data to make a decision.
 Give it a day running in production first.
-If you still are having issues, feel free to email us.
+If you still are having issues, feel free to email us or adjust the detection sensitivity.
 Also, ensure you have an active channel under Alert Settings.

 I am receiving too many alerts

 GET /probe is noisy and generates many false alerts, you can add an explicit

 alert rule with 24 hrs as the maintenance window (i.e. always quiet) or increase the alert interval

 which will silence the route completely.
 If you just want to reduce the amount of alerts,